 What steps do I need to take now to transfer certificates that will continue to be recognised by the EU?

-We are currently awaiting the outcome of the EU Commission investigation into the objection to our appointment as a NoBo.
+We are currently awaiting the outcome of the EU Commission with regards to our appointment as a NoBo.
 Once our appointment is confirmed, our clients will be able to transfer their current certificates from LRV Ltd to LRV B.V.
 Our NoBo in the UK and the Netherlands work to identical processes and procedures which will make the transitioning of your certificates from one body to another as straightforward as possible, with minimal impact on your business.

 The transfer includes the issue of certificates bearing the new Notified Body number assigned to us in the Netherlands, which then fully replaces your existing certificate issued from the UK.